Thomas-Walker-Lynch/DA2X/doc/context.md

   terminology used for allocation, yet it differs in places.
 We will use the generic terminology in this text.
 That will then have to be reduced to correct code.

-# Conveyances and Continuation
+# Sequences and Continuation

   This is a novel concept introduced here in support of the TTCA.

-  A conveyance is analogous to a function.
-Where as a program will ‘call’ a function, a program will ‘convey’ a conveyance.
-We convey to a conveyance by executing a convey statement.
-A convey statement begins with the keyword `convey` and that is followed by the name of the conveyance.
+  A sequence is analogous to a function.
+Where as a program will ‘call’ a function, a program will ‘continue’ a sequence.
+We continue to a sequence by executing a continue statement.
+A continue statement begins with the keyword `continue` and that is followed by the name of the sequence.

   ````
-      convey mul_ib;
+      continue mul_ib;
   ````

-  A conveyance is defined by starting with a `CV·def` macro and ending with a `CV·end` macro.
+  A sequence is defined by starting with a `SQ·def` macro and ending with a `SQ·end` macro.
   I include a set of matching braces so that my editor C-mode does not get confused.

-  This is the syntax used when defining a conveyance:
+  This is the syntax used when defining a sequence:

 ````
-      CV·def(name){
+      SQ·def(name){

-      } CV·end(name);
+      } SQ·end(name);
 ````

-  Unlike functions, conveyances do not return.
-A conveyance must convey further or exit the program before reaching the closing brace (i.e. the `CV·end` macro).
+  Unlike functions, sequences do not return.
+A sequence must continue further or exit the program before reaching the closing brace (i.e. the `SQ·end` macro).
 If execution reaches the closing brace bad things will happen.

-  Due to limitations of C labels which are used in the cdef macro, currently a conveyance may not be declared at global scope.
+  Due to limitations of C labels which are used in the cdef macro, currently a sequence may not be declared at global scope.
 They must be declared within functions.

   Functions do a lot of implied work on the stack.
 Arguments, local variables, and the return address are pushed, and then later the function returns and they are popped.
-Conveyances do no such implied work on the stack.
+Sequences do no such implied work on the stack.
 If the stack is used, it is used through explicit functions for manipulating it.

-  As will become apparent as we dig further into this discussion, we have two types of conveyances.
-Firstly, we have locally defined conveyances that are nested within the lexical scope of some encapsulating body such as a function or another conveyance.
-The connections between these conveyances are set by the encapsulating body.
-Secondly we have general use conveyances.
+  As will become apparent as we dig further into this discussion, we have two types of sequences.
+Firstly, we have locally defined sequences that are nested within the lexical scope of some encapsulating body such as a function or another sequence.
+The connections between these sequences are set by the encapsulating body.
+Secondly we have general use sequences.
 These accept arguments with names like ‘nominal’ and ‘fail’.
-These arguments are then set at run time to determine the connections between the conveyances.
+These arguments are then set at run time to determine the connections between the sequences.

 # Encapsulating functions

-  An encapsulating function is a special form function used to hold conveyances.
+  An encapsulating function is a special form function used to hold sequences.
 The definition of an encapsulating function starts with the `encapsulation(name)` macro, and ends with an `eend` macro.